 - Remember to take regular pain relief that you’ve been prescribed or bought over the counter- this will help to relieve any soreness and keep you more comfortable.

 - Find a position that is comfortable for you, especially if breastfeeding for long periods.
 A side lying position is often good and will relieve any pressure if you have stitches.

 - Keep the area where you’ve had stitches very clean by bathing or showering at least twice a day, as this will minimise the risk of infection.

 - Change your sanitary pads very regularly, at least every four hours as this reduces the likelihood of getting an infection in the area.

 - Wash your hands before and after going to the toilet to limit the spread of bacteria.

 - If you feel as though the area is becoming sorer as each day goes by, has an unusual smell, is oozing or becoming more swollen, make sure you see your midwife or GP.
-If it is becoming infected you may need some antibiotics.
+If it is becoming infected, you may need some antibiotics.

-- Think about starting to practice your pelvic floor exercises as soon as you feel able to.
+- Think about starting to practise your pelvic floor exercises as soon as you feel able to.
 This will help you feel more in control of your bladder and bowel, both now and in later life.